Pesa 214M

 The Pesa 214M is a family of standard-gauge diesel railcars produced by Pesa Bydgoszcz between 2001 and 2016, intended for regional transport on non-electrified lines.
 The family includes: 214M (SA106), 214Ma (SA103), and 214Mb (SA135).
-A total of 56 units were produced, which are operated by Arriva (13 units), Koleje Dolnośląskie (10 units), Masovian Railways (7 units), and Polregio (26 units).
+A total of 56 units were produced, which are operated by Arriva (13 units), Lower Silesian Railways (10 units), Masovian Railways (7 units), and Polregio (26 units).

 History

 State of Polish railways after 1990

 By the mid-90s, Polish State Railways owned 6 railbuses produced by Kolzam in Racibórz (SN81 and SA104) and 6 by Poznań Railway Repair Plant (SA101 and SA102).

 In the 90s, Polish State Railways planned several purchases of rolling stock: 16 Pendolino trainsets, 50 electric locomotives, and several hundred railbuses for local connections.
 None of these purchases were realized.
 In light of these plans, Kolzam and Poznań Railway Repair Plant, the only railbus manufacturers in Poland at that time, made some preparations.
 Kolzam, for instance, developed the design of a three-section railbus based on the SA104, which never went into service.

-The enactment of the 2000 Polish State Railways Restructuring Act changed the financing of regional transport, creating Przewozy Regionalne and obliging local governments to allocate part of their funds for rolling stock purchases.
+The enactment of the 2000 Polish State Railways Restructuring Act changed the financing of regional transport, creating Polregio and obliging local governments to allocate part of their funds for rolling stock purchases.